jearod/jearod/README.md

 # jearod.github.io
-#This is a project about MOKEPON GAME
+#This is a project about WOW GAME